MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     For more information about this group policy setting, see [No Add-ins loaded due to group policy settings for Office 2013 and Office 2016 programs](https://support.microsoft.com/help/2733070/no-add-ins-loaded-due-to-group-policy-settings-for-office-2013-and-off).

-- For Office versions 16.0.8217.1000 and later (Click-to-Run): Do not use the DDPI feature
+- For Office versions 16.0.8628.2010 and later (Click-to-Run): Enable legacy support for multiple monitors

-    Recent builds of Office include support for sharp graphics and text for dynamic dot per inch (DDPI) monitors.
-Currently, this configuration is not compatible with the Azure Information Protection client and can result in the Azure Information Protection bar displaying outside the Office app.
+    If you have opted in to the Office Insiders program and you are running Office version 16.0.8628.2010 or later (Click-to-Run), the Azure Information Protection bar might display outside the Office applications.
+This can happen if you’re using multiple monitors that have different scaling settings.
+For example, you have a 4K monitor and a standard monitor.
+Until this configuration is supported, you must enable legacy support for multiple monitors in Office apps.

-    To disable this feature in Office apps: **File** > **General** > **User Interface options**:
+    To enable this legacy support in Office apps: **File** > **General** > **User Interface options**:

     - If you see the option **When using multiple displays** is set to **Optimize for best appearance**, select **Optimize for compatibility (application restart required)** instead.